min2ha/ukwa-site/content/target/46013/index.en.md

   "subject": "Brexit"
 }

-# Federal Trust for Education and Research, The: I am their leader.
-I must follow them

 Comments on Conservative Party leader Theresa May's speech to the 2016 Party conference from the point of view of Brexit